 - Those undergoing life transitions – Whether it’s newly singles, new career choices, or simply making a change of province/city, your income property could be the bridge to someone starting a big part of their life over again.

-How Much Can I Make From An Income Suite?
+How Much Can I Make From An Income Suite in Edmonton?

 Typically, in the Edmonton market, a brand-new secondary suite rents for $800 – $1,200 per month.
 Kijiji and RentFaster are great online sources to see what rental rates landlords are advertising in the area you’re thinking of building.